metabase/metabase/docs/permissions/data-sandboxes-draft.md

 When viewing or editing a saved GUI question that uses the Accounts table, groups will be restricted from seeing the Email column and values.

-If the saved question uses a filter from the Accounts table like `Email = metabot@metabase.com`, sandboxed groups

 ### Saved question (SQL)

 Sandboxed groups will be able to see the Email column in a saved SQL question if the SQL query actually includes the Email column, _and_ the SQL question is saved in a collection that the sandboxed group can view or curate.